loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-56-forcing-axioms.md

 **Completeness**: Universe maximally saturated with truth.

-**Consciousness Model**: Awareness that includes all possible consistent extensions of awareness.
+**Observer Model**: Awareness that includes all possible consistent extensions of awareness.

-**Paradox**: Maximality may lead to inconsistency—consciousness approaching its own limits.
+**Paradox**: Maximality may lead to inconsistency—observer approaching its own limits.

 ## 56.25 The Fifty-Sixth Echo